Implementation of Trained Factorization Machine Recommendation System on Quantum Annealer: Trained Factorization Machine as QUBO

 \section{Trained Factorization Machine as QUBO}

-In this section, we first derive the QUBO formulation of the suggestion process with a given trained FM and a fixed user.
-Then, we estimate the computation complexity of applying QA to the associated optimization problem.
+In this section, we derive the QUBO formulation of the suggestion process with a given trained FM and a fixed user.
 The key component here is that we will specialize the $d$-dimension input vector $\vec{x} = (\vec{u}, \vec{m})$ in eq.~(\ref{eq:fm}) to be in the \emph{binary form} where $\vec{u}\in\{0,1\}^{n_u}$ encodes a user and $\vec{m}\in\{0,1\}^{n_m}$ an item in the dataset, with the dimension relation $n_u + n_m = d$.

 Consider an FM recommendation system modeled by eq.~(\ref{eq:fm}), where the training process described in Sec.~\ref{sec:fm} determines the global bias $w_0 \in \mathbb{R}$, the weight $\vec{w} \in \mathbb{R}^d$ and the feature embedding ${\bf V} \in \mathbb{R}^{k \times d}$.
 When assuming the input vector $\vec{x}$ to be binary, we view eq.~(\ref{eq:fm}) as a QUBO problem equation eq.~(\ref{eq:qubo}) with $\vec{w}$ remaining the same and $W_{ij}=v_i^T v_j$.
 Note that eliminating the bias term $w_0$ does not affect the underlying optimization problem.
 Given the meaning of $\vec{x}$ in FM to be a pair of user and item data, and $y_{\text{fm}}$ the corresponding rating (or score), by introducing a negative sign to the associated QUBO problem: